 Cooking Temperatures by Food

-Fish Cooking Temperature: Safe Internal Temps by Species
+Fish Cooking Temperature UK: Safe Core Temps by Species

-Fish Cooking Temperature: Safe Internal Temps by Species
+Fish Cooking Temperature UK: Safe Core Temps by Species

 Fish and shellfish require different temperature approaches to meat.
 Fish proteins denature at lower temperatures, meaning fish is "cooked" from a texture perspective at temperatures below those needed for meat.
 However, the food safety requirements still apply: pathogenic bacteria, parasites, and viruses must be destroyed through adequate cooking.
 The general recommendation for fish in UK food businesses is a core temperature of 63C for most species, with shellfish requiring 75C.
 This guide breaks down the requirements by species and preparation method.